 The Company provides management services to the trusts, companies and funds listed below.
 Investors in the products managed by the Company are charged management fees for investment management and administration services.
-During the year the funds were charged fees ranging from 0.15% to 1.265% per annum (2021: 0.2% to 1.25% per annum).
-In some instances, standard management fees were discounted further reflecting the suppressed yield environment imposed by the Reserve Bank of Australia.
+During the year the funds were charged fees ranging from 0.15% to 1.265% per annum (2022: 0.15% to 1.265% per annum).
+From 1 July to 31 August 2023 and in the prior financial year, in some instances, standard management fees were discounted reflecting the suppressed yield environment imposed by the Reserve Bank of Australia.